reindertpelsma/WireguardP2P/README.md

 This project provides a simple python script to directly connect to your device using [UDP Port Punching](https://en.wikipedia.org/wiki/UDP_hole_punching).

 If the client IP and server IP are known in advance you can hardcode them both and use [these steps](https://github.com/pirate/wireguard-docs?tab=readme-ov-file#NAT-to-NAT-Connections) to establish a P2P connection, but that does not allow your client to roam for example between your home network, company's wifi and cellular.
-This small python project of just 270 lines dynamically discovers the client IP + port using a third server (the public server), like a small VPS hosted in the cloud, allowing the client to roam between betworks.

-It stands out of any other P2P implementation like [manuels/wireguard-p2p](https://github.com/manuels/wireguard-p2p) as it does not require installing extra software on the client beside the already widely cross platform compatible wireguard client, it just uses only a simple wireguard config on clients.
+It stands out of any other P2P implementation like [manuels/wireguard-p2p](https://github.com/manuels/wireguard-p2p) because:

+1. It does not require installing extra software on the client beside the already widely cross platform compatible wireguard client, it just uses only a simple wireguard config on clients.
 This makes the setup on the clients far easier.
+This allows you to use the config for example on your phone where installing python is hard.
-There is also no third party [STUN](https://en.wikipedia.org/wiki/STUN) protocol involved, the third server just uses wireguard simplifying the setup.
-This has the advantage that you can always use your public server peer as both for P2P signaling/bootstrap and as relay server in case P2P fails.
+2. There is also no third party [STUN](https://en.wikipedia.org/wiki/STUN) protocol involved, the third server just uses wireguard simplifying the setup.
+This has the advantage that you can always use your public server peer as both for P2P signaling/bootstrap and as relay server in case P2P fails simultaneously.
+3. It keeps the roaming feature of wireguard, so if your client moves from network to network, then the connection will automatically re-establish.
+No need to click reconnect or launch a helper script, everything is done automatically for you.
+4. The python script is just 270 lines and you do not need any other tool than wireguard, some linux commands, and python, far simpler than some commercial bloated P2P protocols like WebRTC.
+5. All edge cases you might encounter to setup your P2P connection are well explained in this extensive README

 # How it works
 The server that accepts inbound connection is called in this project the Public server as its firewall is open to the internet, and the device behind firewall is called the Remote Device as its the device you want to connect to.